xzhang1234/Spring/README.md

 What I have learned from this tutorial:
 - Interaction between controller, model and view
-  - object initilization in servlet.xml
+  - object initialization in servlet.xml
-  - access initilized object inside controller
+  - access initialized object inside controller
   - pass objects to view
   - obtain input from form
 - How to configure servlet.xml attach controller, model and view